 A preschooler who may be feeling a bit small or overwhelmed by the world, or a toddler who is just beginning to recognize the names and roles of their family members.
 It is perfect for a child who thrives on routine and repetitive, comforting phrases.

 This book can be read cold.
 It is designed for easy, rhythmic reading.
-Parents might want to prepare to pause and insert their own family members' names to make the experience even more personalized.
+Parents may want to personalize the reading experience by pausing to name specific family members or friends as they appear in the child's life.
 A parent might reach for this after hearing their child ask, "Do you love me?" or witnessing the child cling a little tighter during a goodbye.
 It is an antidote to moments of separation anxiety or self-doubt.

 For a baby or young toddler, the focus will be on the rhythmic sounds and the warm, vibrant illustrations.
 A four or five-year-old will begin to internalize the affirmations, connecting the text to their own identity and the specific people in their life.

-While many books focus on parental love, this one captures the specific joy of a Black child's experience with a modern, artistic flair.
-Its focus on rhythmic affirmations makes it more of a 'mantra' book than a standard narrative.
+While many books focus on parental love, this one captures the joy of childhood through the lens of a Black protagonist, with a modern, artistic flair.
+Its focus on rhythmic affirmations makes it more of a 'mantra' book than a standard narrative. """

 The book is a lyrical exploration of the protagonist's life, specifically focusing on the people who make up his world.
 It follows a simple, repetitive structure where the question of who loves Damari is answered by introducing various family members and friends, each associated with specific acts of care and joy.